From the Field

 What is child labor?

 Child labor is the exploitation of children who are either too young to work or are engaged in work that compromises their physical, mental, social, or educational development.
-Children, especially vulnerable during their early developmental years, are at risk of injuries that may not be evident as physical and mental health problems until later stages of life.
+Children, especially vulnerable during their early developmental years, are at risk of injuries that may not become evident as physical and mental health problems until later stages of life.

 BACK TO QUESTIONS